All these time, you’ve been waiting for Google to Crawl your website.

 You tried to woo Google but, sadly, your efforts had gone unnoticed.
-The love was one-sided and not reciprocated.

 I’ve got some good news!
 You can put your mind at ease.

 All along you’ve known the secret formula to increase Google crawl rate your website .

 Drum rolls….and the formula is…

 TABLE OF CONTENT

 Google crawl rate is the frequency at which Googlebot visits your website.
 It will vary according to the type of your website and the content you publish.